We’ve all done the exercise. It’s the first thing you’re taught when you first start your business: Create an ideal client avatar.

 Maybe you even write up a nice little story about your ideal client.
-You give them a name, a couple of kids, a partner who just doesn’t get it, and a load of student loans.
+You give them a name, a couple of kids, a spouse who just doesn’t get it, and a load of student loans.
 You know quite a bit about them, you think.

 But you would be wrong, and if you stop there, you may be missing a huge piece of the puzzle—and losing out on the best clients because of it.